 As a Naturopath, my aim is to identify and treat ALL of the possible underlying causes of endometriosis.
 Each patient will have their own set of risk factors/causes, which need to be addressed on an individual basis.
 Some natural treatments include:

-1. Reduce overall inflammation in the body with diet and supplements (see tips to reducing inflammation handout) as well as correcting methylation pathways (important for patient’s with MTHFR) as you cannot control inflammation in the body if your methylation pathways are blocked.
+1. Reduce overall inflammation in the body with diet and supplements as well as correcting methylation pathways (important for patient’s with MTHFR) as you cannot control inflammation in the body if your methylation pathways are blocked.

 2. Identify any underlying infections such as bacteria, viruses or parasites.
 If you have abdominal pain, cramping, bloating, nausea, diarrhoea or constipation you may have a gut infection that needs to be treated.
 I use comprehensive digestive stool analysis testing to identify any infections and inflammation in the gut and treat any infection with safe and effective herbal medicines including berberine, garlic and oregano.